Nishitwork4587/Cuda-iq-theme/README.md

 1st: change icon on website to new design

 header design : change the menu design and layout
+                doing sticky header so add style if first section is image or banner then header height is 0 so it's show on top of image and banner and if first section is not image or banner then header height is 100%

 2nd: slider section : change slider style and add more functionality in slider section